Pork Bolognese - Perry's Steakhouse & Grille

 • Add the diced pork and pancetta to processor and pulse until ground beef consistency.

-• Add olive oil to preheated Dutch Oven and brown ground meat.
+• Add olive oil to preheated Dutch oven and brown ground meat.
 Get a good color and remove with a slotted spoon, leaving behind the brown bits and the oil.
 Set aside in a bowl and reserve.

-• Add reserved chopped vegetables and continue to cook until vegetables start to brown and are soft.
+• Add reserved chopped vegetables and continue to cook until vegetables start to brown

 • Add crushed tomato, bay leaf, black pepper and nutmeg.
 Cook to reduce the tomato juices by half.